JacobEFO/DTU_ELE_AltiumLibrary/CONTRIBUTING.md

 The footprint should be oriented in such a fashion, that pin 1 is on the left.
 For IC packages, pin 1 should be located in the upper left or lower left corner.

 #### Layers
+For DTU ELE footprints the following layers are used:

 | Layer         	| Description                                                       	|
 | --- 				| --- 																	|